LianZifeng/BrainSeg/README.md

 # Get started with BrainSeg
 ## Step 1: Data prepocessing
 Before starting training, we recommend that you preprocess the data.
 We suggest you use the same preprocessing steps as us, including registering all images to the MNI space and performing skull stripping.
 Then crop the image to (224, 256, 224).
-After preprocessing, your data directory should be structured to match the BCLIP training format
+After preprocessing, your data directory should be structured to match the B-CLIP training format

 ## Step 2: Train BrainSeg
 Now you can start training BrainSeg.
 You can choose to train from scratch or load our pre-trained model of BrainSeg for fine-tuning.
-You can download our pretrained BrainSeg model through the following link: [BrainSeg_tissue](https://drive.google.com/file/d/1oHgnOyCLNxjO3tn2iKG54-cyIEsKkVNS/view?usp=drive_link), [BrainSeg_parc](https://drive.google.com/file/d/13Vl_3yaOgaWhUhdkS2IekR-sQnV4oCrA/view?usp=drive_link) and [BrainSeg_lesion](https://drive.google.com/file/d/1qnw8pV1c6n0_kwUJx9iQXCJvDboFmxce/view?usp=drive_link)
+You can download our pretrained BrainSeg model through the following link: [BrainSeg_tissue](https://drive.google.com/file/d/1oHgnOyCLNxjO3tn2iKG54-cyIEsKkVNS/view?usp=drive_link) for tissue segmentation, [BrainSeg_parc](https://drive.google.com/file/d/13Vl_3yaOgaWhUhdkS2IekR-sQnV4oCrA/view?usp=drive_link) for brain parcellation and [BrainSeg_lesion](https://drive.google.com/file/d/1qnw8pV1c6n0_kwUJx9iQXCJvDboFmxce/view?usp=drive_link) for lesion labeling
 ```bash
 python train.py  # Please change the path in the code to the path of your own data
 ```